-The Gaviota is a stability shoe and uses what they call a J-Frame, which consists of two types of foam and provides targeted support and stability.
+The Gaviota is a stability shoe, and uses what Hoka calls an H-Frame, which consists of two types of foam and provides targeted support and stability.

 On the medial side, dense, firm foam prevents your foot from rolling as you step.
-On the lateral side, more soft, spongy foam encourages your foot to settle comfortably.
+On the lateral side, softer, spongier foam encourages your foot to settle comfortably.

 With a stack height of 32mm at the heel and 27mm in the front—a heel-to-toe drop of 5mm—there’s plenty of foam in the sole to provide impressive cushioning.
 The midsole is made of RMAT—a mix of rubber and EVA foam—which offers a well-balanced mix of responsiveness and shock-absorbing cushion.
 You’ll also find a Late-Stage Meta Rocker, which helps with a more explosive heel-to-toe transition.

-The upper helps to lock the foot in place using their Arch-lock Wings.
-These overlay-type support features wrap around the foot when you tighten your shoelaces, to provide added support and prevent side-to-side motion.
+The upper helps to lock the foot in place using Hoka’s Arch-lock Wings.
+These overlay-type support features wrap around the foot when you tighten your laces to provide added support and prevent side-to-side motion.

 Some individuals may find that the Gaviota runs narrower than they would like in the toe box, which may be uncomfortable.